thecodingmachine/docapost-client/README.md

 $transaction->setSignatory($signatory);
 ```
 Prepare documents with signature boxes :

+**Attention** : Param 'docName' for Document should be unique in one transaction, otherwise the uploaded file will be replaced by another upload file with same docName.
 ```php
 $doc1 = new Document(__DIR__.'/testContract.pdf', 'testContract1');
 // Add signature boxes to document